tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/防盗链_intl.md

 ![referer_4](//mc.qcloudimg.com/static/img/e58fab402a31ccc903ee3941dbb08eee/image.png)

 ## FAQs
-When I enable the CDN acceleration for the bucket and use CDN domain name to access resources, the hotlink protection does not take effect.
+Why the hotlink protection still did not work after I enabled the CDN acceleration for the bucket and used CDN domain name to access resources?
 > Since you are using a CDN domain name, the resources will be cached in the CDN, resulting in unstable performance.
 You need to configure hotlink protection in the [CDN Console](https://console.cloud.tencent.com/cdn).

 Can I set a whitelist to allow access and access resources when I open a link in the browser?